Cecil Harmsworth King: Personal life and death

-He married firstly Agnes Margaret Cooke, daughter of Canon George Albert Cooke and Frances Helen Anderson, in 1923.
+He married Agnes Margaret Cooke, daughter of Canon George Albert Cooke and Frances Helen Anderson, in 1923.
 They had four children: Michael, Francis, Priscilla and Colin.
 He and Agnes Margaret Cooke were divorced.
-He married secondly Ruth Railton in 1962, founder of the National Youth Orchestra of Great Britain, daughter of Rev David Railton and Ruby Marion Wilson.
+He married his second wife Ruth Railton in 1962, founder of the National Youth Orchestra of Great Britain, daughter of Rev David Railton and Ruby Marion Wilson.

 In 1974, King moved from London to Dublin with his second wife.
 He died at his Dublin home, The Pavilion, 23 Greenfield Park, Donnybrook, following a long illness.
-He was survived by Dame Ruth as well as two children from his first marriage, his sons Michael and Colin having predeceased him.
+He was survived by Dame Ruth and two children from his first marriage, his sons Michael and Colin having predeceased him.

 Cultural depictions

 He appears in Netflix's The Crown in episode five of season 3 ("Coup"), portrayed by actor Rupert Vansittart.